Privacy and security statement

 - the type of browser you use.

-If you choose to supply an email address and/or mobile phone/SMS device number, you consent to the use of that information for the purposes for which you provided it including:
+If you choose to supply an email address and/or mobile phone/SMS device number, you also consent to the use of that information for the following purposes:

 - responding to your enquiries

 - sending you information, notices, reminders or updates on Transport and Main Roads products and services.

 Transport and Main Roads may disclose this information to the Queensland Police Service (see Online Services above).

 Email correspondence sent to this site will be treated as a public record and will be retained as required by relevant legislation.

 Email messages may be monitored by the department's web team for system troubleshooting and maintenance purposes.